Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 • Blog articles (especially educational or how-to content)

-• Landing pages (clarify value proposition immediately)
+• Landing pages (clarify the value proposition right away)

 • FAQ or help center articles